Daniele410/JavaDA_PROJECT7_RESTAPI/Poseiden-skeleton/README.md

    1. Create database with script present in`doc/data.sql`
    2. as configuration in application.properties

-2.Compile and generate the final jar by running command line: `mvn clean package`
+2. Compile and generate the final jar by running command line: `mvn clean package`

 After for start application digit